 THE BETTER RESPONSE: How did you arrive at the decision to pursue [insert chosen method of family-building]?

 I'm glad you asked!
 It wasn't an easy choice, I assure you.
-Thanks for being interested in our journey!
+Thanks for being interested in our journey! - OUCH!: Are you really going to do that?
+Haven't you heard that [insert any manner of negative objection]?

 Yes.
 I assure you we've read all the reasons we should and shouldn't do everything.
 We've done our homework, but everywhere you look, you can always find an organization or blog or protestor that is more than happy to tell you why any given choice is wrong.
 Sometimes you have to look at your options and ask, "Which option gives me the peace in my soul to let me sleep at night?"